 15. Nova Scotia Duck Tolling Retriever

 The Nova Scotia Duck Tolling Retriever was bred to lure waterfowl within gun range and retrieve game from water.
 They are the smallest of the American Kennel Club's retrievers within the sporting group.
-They This breed was originally called Little River Duck Dogs, then renamed to it's longer title and now often referred to simply as a "Toller."
+Originally called Little River Duck Dogs, they were renamed to its current longer title and now often referred to simply as a "Toller."
 Tolling comes from the Middle English word "tollen," meaning "to entice."
 These dogs were made for water, with physical characteristics like webbed feet and a double coat.

 The Otterhound is one of the rarest dog breeds, with just 600 estimated in the world.
 These scent hounds were bred in medieval England as otter hunters to control the population so locals could rely on fish to survive.
 Because of this, the Otterhound was made for water, particularly rivers and streams.
 They have webbed feet, powerful shoulders and a board chest for prolonged swimming.
 Their dense, shaggy, water-resistant double coat insulates them in cold water.
 And their nose is so sensitive, it can detect an otter's underwater trail over several days and long distances.

 The Portuguese Water Dog (PWD) originated in Portugal as fishermen's helpers.
 They herded fish into nets, retrieved broken or lost gear and equipment, and guarded ships.
 They were also dispatched as messengers from ship to ship or shore.
 Many PWDs accompanied fishing boats from the warm waters of Portugal all the way up the coast to the cooler waters of Iceland.
 Breeders believe that PWDs possibly came from Poodles, Irish Water Spaniels and Kerry Blue Terriers.
 Thanks to their history, as well as their webbed feet and muscular build, these dogs are excellent swimmers.